 Arizona / Utah // There are epic road trips, and then there’s Monument Valley.
 Where Arizona and Utah collide, this part of of the Colorado Plateau is one that best is described as otherworldly.

 Monument Valley’s red desert landscape and towering sandstone buttes, the two Mittens and Merrick Butte reach nearly 1,000 feet above the valley floor, make you feel like you have arrived on a different planet.

 But you haven’t — this is the American Southwest.

-Drive it: The Valley Drive, 17 miles long, shows off Monument Valley’s unique landscape.
+Drive it: The 17-mile (27 km) Valley Drive shows off Monument Valley’s unique landscape.
 Also drive by Forrest Gump Point, where Forrest finally stopped his cross-country running

 6. Appreciate Niagara’s massive power